The Last Time (Taylor Swift song): Charts

+Certifications

 "The Last Time (Taylor's Version)"

 Following a dispute with Big Machine over the rights to the master recordings of Swift's first six studio albums, Swift re-recorded the whole Red album and released it as Red (Taylor's Version) under Republic Records on November 11, 2021; the re-recording of "The Last Time" is titled "The Last Time (Taylor's Version)".
 Lightbody and Lee both returned on the re-recording as guest vocalist and producer, respectively.
 The re-recording peaked at number 53 on the Canadian Hot 100 and number 66 on the US Billboard Hot 100.
 On the Billboard Global 200, it peaked at number 61.
 In a review of Red (Taylor's Version) for USA Today, Melissa Ruggieri found "The Last Time" one of the album's most beautiful songs, praising its "hushed beauty".